solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 * deploying software
 * monitoring

 There are a number of companies and products who promise to take care of most or all of these problems.
-Easy and quick is a tempting proposal, but is it an *enabling solution* or a *framework solution*?
+Easy and quick is a tempting proposal, but is it a *enabling platform* or a *framework solution*?
 What happens if you need to go beyond the planned roadmap?
 With frameworks, Pain happens.

 You shouldn't take for granted anything said about the "optimal" tool or solution.
 The context of the project defines what is appropriate and valuable.

-## A simple solution
+## Jenkins is a hammer

 Our solution provides automated configuration management, automated deployments and build promotion.
 Our only special "DevOps tool" is currently
 [Ansible](http://www.ansible.com/home).
-Here's how it works.
+Jenkins is our hammer.

 1. [Jenkins](http://jenkins-ci.org/) is used as a nice `cron` UI and dependency orchestrator.
 It glues together the steps of the deployment pipeline, but doesn't really know that it's even building a software package or doing any deployment.
 We use freestyle project + shell commands instead of Jenkins "Maven project".
 [Build pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Build+Pipeline+Plugin) allows visualization of the pipeline and dependency graph shows the trigger paths.